openvinotoolkit/openvino/docs/dev/ci/github_actions/caches.md

 >**NOTE**: This cache is enabled for Linux [self-hosted runners](./runners.md) only.

 The drive is available on self-hosted machines.
-To make it available inside [the Docker containers](./docker_images.md), add the mounting point under the `container`'s `volumes` key in a job configuration:
+To make it available inside [Docker containers](./docker_images.md), add the mounting point under the `container`'s `volumes` key in a job configuration:
 ```yaml
 Build: